Benocs/utee/README.rst

 sent to which destination and counts the number of replicated packets for each such source-destination pair.
 After a certain configurable amount of packets, utee adjusts its mapping in such a way that each destination gets roughly the same amount of packets.
-Here, it is assumed that the distribution of the packet rate over the sources stays more or less constant.
+Here it is assumed that the distribution of the packet rate over the sources stays more or less constant.
 This check whether any remapping is necessary happens regularly.